metalevel-tech/js-simple-task-manager/README.md

 npm run supervisor
 ```

-Currently, the Express server will run at `http://localhost:48004` and will provide the Json-server at `http://localhost:48004/api[/tasks]`.
+Push the running server as background process or open new terminal and start the React's dev server.

 ```bash
 cd app